 Two-thirds of Millennials express a desire to leave their organisation by 2020.
 Businesses must adjust how they nurture loyalty among Millennials or risk losing a large percentage of their workforces.

 - Related topics

-Millennials seek employers with similar values; seven in 10 believe their personal values are shared by the organizations for which they work.
-This is the potential “silver lining” for organizations aiming to retain these young professionals.
-Thus, those organizations that “do the right thing” may be less likely to lose their Millennial employees.
+Millennials seek employers with similar values; seven in 10 believe their personal values are shared by the organisations for which they work.
+This is the potential “silver lining” for organisations aiming to retain these young professionals.
+Thus, those organisations that “do the right thing” may be less likely to lose their Millennial employees.
 Our survey provides some ideas as to how this “brain drain” can be arrested, with three key actions suggesting themselves:

 Identify, understand, and align with Millennials’ values;

 - Satisfy the demands Millennials have of employers; and